ARTS-Laboratory/Dataset-hydrocarbon-and-fuel-processing/README.md

 # Dataset-hydrocarbon-and-fuel-processing

-This dataset contains a total of 46 hydrocarbon and 55 jet fuel T2 relaxation curves along with their associated derived cetane numbers (DCNs).
-The T2 relaxation curves were probed using a compact time domain nuclear magnetic resonance (TD-NMR) system located at the University of South Carolina, Columbia, USA [1].
+This dataset contains a total of 101 T2 relaxation curves probed from 12 pure hydrocarbon and 15 jet fuel samples.
+The derived cetane number (DCN) of all samples are also provied.
+The T2 relaxation curves were acquired using a compact time domain nuclear magnetic resonance (TD-NMR) system located at the University of South Carolina, Columbia, USA [1].

 ## Data

 All of the T2 relaxation data is provided in a single excel file.
-The first two sheets of the excel file contain hydrocarbon and jet fuel T2 curve data, while the third sheet summarizes the DCN of samples.
-The codes example.m and example.py give examples of how to read data from the excel file and make some plots in MATLAB and Python, respectively.
+The first two sheets of the excel file contain hydrocarbon and jet fuel T2 curve data, while the third sheet summarizes the DCN of the samples.
+The code example.m gives an example of how to read data from the excel file and make some plots in MATLAB.

 Table 1: The 12 hydrocarbon and 15 jet fuel samples used to generate datasets.
-Reported DCN values are subject to small uncertainties (approximately $\pm 1$).
+Reported DCN values are subject to small uncertainties (approximately $\pm1$).
 <p align="center">
 <img src="images/dataTable.JPG" alt="Hydrocarbon and jet fuel samples used for dataset generation." width="400"/> <br>
 </p>